Denmark’s Lucas Bjerregaard has 2019 PGA’s only hole-in-one

 Rob Labritz of GlenArbor Golf Club in the New York City suburb of Bedford Hills was the low club pro in the PGA Championship.

-Labritz shot a final round 2-over-par 72 and finished with a total of 10 over.
+Labritz shot a final round 2-over 72 and finished with a total of 10 over.

 The top 20 finishers in the annual PGA Professional Championship qualify for the tournament.
 Three made the cut.
 Ryan Vermeer of Omaha, Nebraska, finished at 15 over, and Marty Jertson of Phoenix was 19 over.